 And then that page shows how to modify these LNB’s by feeding 25 MHz from a stable frequency source into the LNB.
 Two different methods are shown, but unless you have some experience with building and modifying electronic equipment, you’re probably not going to want to use either one.
 In this case, “relatively little effort” is quite relative; if you don’t know which end of a soldering iron to hold then I doubt you’ll want to try the suggestions shown.

 EDIT: One other potential problem that has been noticed in cold weather climates is that the performance of these devices can fall off when it gets cold outside, which means that if you live in the northern part of the USA or Canada (you know, those places where icy roads are common in the winter months), you may find that some transponders that can be received with no issues from late spring through mid-autumn suddenly have breakups in reception from late autumn through mid-spring.
-I don’t know if this is a problem common to all such devices, or only to a subset that for some reason is especially sensitive to temperature.
+I don’t know if this is a problem common to all such devices, or only to a subset that for some reason is especially sensitive to temperature, but I personally know of at least two different PLL LNB’s that have exhibited this behavior.
 I will also note that I once experienced a similar issue with a non-PLL LNB, although in that case the LNB just stopped working altogether when it got below about 40 degrees Fahrenheit.
 The presence of the cooling fins on the PLL-based LNB’s make me suspect that the designers were more concerned about the effects of overheating than of frigid winter temperatures.
 (End of edit.)

 My opinion is that if you have adequate signal strength, you may find that an older style, non-PLL LNB works just as well for you, and maybe even better in the sense that you might experience fewer “glitches” in your video and audio.
 However, if you are dealing with a weak signal situation, and have taken extra time to aim the dish correctly, check the skew and focal point of the LNB, and do any other tweaks that might improve the signal and you still can’t quite get a high enough signal quality reading for stable reception, then a PLL-based LNB might help.
 However, a larger dish would almost certainly help a lot more, if you are able to get one and put it up.

 But that said, I would not discourage anyone from trying both types to see what works best for you.
 In your particular situation, with your dish, you may find that one or the other type performs better.
 If you have one of the older style LNB’s and it is working well for you, and especially if you have good signal quality readings, I would not rush out and buy a PLL-based LNB to replace it.
+And that is particularly true if you live in a climate where you have below-freezing temperatures for days or weeks at a time.
 But on the other hand, if you have already purchased a PLL-based LNB and you are not having any problems with it, then be happy and, as the Beatles sang, “let it be”!